Private-to-private information sharing : FINTRAC's compliance guidance

 2. Who can engage in private-to-private information sharing

-All reporting entities have the option to engage in private-to-private information sharing to more effectively detect and deter money laundering, terrorist activity financing and sanctions evasion as per the provisions outlined in section 11.01 of the Act and in accordance with all the requirements in the Act and regulations.
+All reporting entities have the option to engage in private-to-private information sharing to more effectively detect and deter money laundering, terrorist activity financing and sanctions evasion as per the provisions outlined in section 11.01 of the Act and in accordance with all the requirements in the Act and Regulations.

 Reporting entities may only engage in private-to-private information sharing with other reporting entities.
 Engaging in private-to-private information sharing is voluntary and not required by the Act and associated Regulations.